Barney Bussey: Biography

-After college, Bussey was selected in the 1st round (8th overall) of the 1984 USFL Draft by the Memphis Showboats in January 1984.
+After college, Bussey was selected in the 1st round (8th overall) of the 1984 USFL draft by the Memphis Showboats in January 1984.
 Four months later he was selected in the 5th round (119th overall) in the 1984 NFL Draft.

-Bussey then signed with the USFL Showboats on May 8, 1984 and spent two seasons with Memphis.
+Bussey then signed with the USFL Showboats on May 8, 1984, and spent two seasons with Memphis.
 He was a key member of a defensive unit that featured future Hall of Fame DE Reggie White and led the club to the USFL Semi-Finals in 1985.

-After the USFL folded in August 1986, he went on to play ten seasons with the Cincinnati Bengals and Tampa Bay Buccaneers in the National Football League, recording 10 interceptions and 6 fumble recoveries.
+After the USFL folded in August 1986, he went on to play ten seasons with the Cincinnati Bengals and Tampa Bay Buccaneers in the National Football League.

-Bussey is a supervisor at a manufacturing company and a volunteer assistant coach at Lakota West High School in Cincinnati, Ohio, where he has been coaching since 2004.